Why in the world would a family in New York City fly north to Quebec City for spring break?

 Le Lapin Sauté in Vieux Quartiers

-Rich and I warmed up with French onion soupe and cassoulet.
+Rich and I warmed up with French onion soup and cassoulet.
 There is rabbit on the menu if you can eat it with adorable stuffed rabbit toys looking at you.
 We shared the dessert of the day, a silky maple créme brulee.

 Tiny Traveler munched happily on bacon-wrapped sausages.
-Kids can also opt for poutine, chicken in mustard sauce or salmon.
+Kids could also opt for poutine, chicken in mustard sauce or salmon.
 She had a tough choice for dessert: 2 rabbit cookies or a pot de chocolat.

 Les Halles du Petit Quartier: